HARD-bit/HARD-bit/README.md

 #### Technologies Used:
 Python: Core programming language used to handle data processing, analysis, and integration of visualization tools.

 Streamlit: Used for creating the interactive user interface, enabling quick development of the app with minimal code.

 Dash: Used for more advanced, interactive visualizations and building detailed dashboards that allow for user interaction with the data.

 Pandas: For data manipulation and analysis.

 Plotly: For creating dynamic and interactive plots.

 APIs: To fetch real-time financial data from external sources.

-Future Enhancements:
+#### Future Enhancements:
-The future roadmap for the Libra platform includes:

-#### Enhanced Analytical Tools: Adding advanced financial analysis features such as portfolio optimization, risk assessments, and forecasting models.
+Enhanced Analytical Tools: Adding advanced financial analysis features such as portfolio optimization, risk assessments, and forecasting models.

 User Account & Personalization: Implementing user authentication and personalized dashboards, where users can save their settings and preferences for future visits.

 Machine Learning Integration: Incorporating predictive models to forecast stock prices, trends, or economic indicators based on historical data and machine learning algorithms.

 Data Sources Expansion: Adding more diverse financial data sources, such as commodities, cryptocurrencies, and international financial markets.
 ### Automotive Market Data Analysis